rippleFCL/bws-cache/README.md

 | `ORG_ID`     | Your BWS organisation ID.                            |         |
 | `SECRET_TTL` | TTL of cached secrets and secret ID-to-key mappings. | `600`   |
 | `DEBUG`      | Enable debug logging.
 Defaults to `false`.           | `false` |

+# Internal notes

+For reference on how internally this cache works. on a key based secret lookup the app does a org wide list of all secrets and stores a cache of the keys and their relating ids. this 'key_map_cache' also abides by the secret ttl and refreshes this entire cache when it expires.